 T – Treble.
 Turn counter-clockwise for less treble.

-C – Cutoff.
+M – Mids (v1: C – Cutoff).
 The treble bleed includes two variable-cutoff frequency high-pass filters in parallel.
 This control blends the level of the filter with the lower cutoff frequency with the filter with the higher cutoff.
+This is the same control with the same part values on v1 and v2 Kingmen; they’re just wired in reverse of each other.

 These frequencies might seem high, but remember that they’re chosen to offset the low pass filter the Volume pot and your cable form and that this low pass filter’s cutoff frequency is decreasing as you turn the Volume control down.
 (This is the genius of the original Kinman circuit!
 It’s a very elegant solution to the problem, using the wiper-to-ground side of the volume pot to accomplish exactly what we need – compensating for the decreasing cutoff frequency of the guitar-and-cable low pass filter – and utilizing negative feedback to keep the system in balance.)